propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.19 =
+* Added commercial tenure and commercial for sale/to rent fields to list of available fields when building search forms
+* Make radial search dropdown options translatable
+* Also run JS to set image heights on window load
+* Declare support for WordPress 5.0.3

 = 1.0.18 =
 * Added new settings area relating to flags, including whether they are enabled, colours etc